Dissertation Retreat 2019

 - An encouraging environment to make progress on your writing

 Our Mission: At the OWRC, we value conversation and collaboration.
 We believe that writing is never just writing; it’s working through a difficult set of ideas and figuring out how to participate in conversations.
 In sessions with peer tutors, there will be a lot of dialogue about your work – thoughtful questions, lively brainstorming, idea mapping, etc. The retreat will provide plenty of quiet writing time, but we’ll also create space for you to talk with and learn from one another.
-These interdisciplinary conversations have been some of the most positive takeaways for past participants
+These interdisciplinary conversations have been some of the most positive takeaways for past participants.

-- Your Academic CV (optional)
+- Your academic CV

+Please see the complete Google Application Form for the specific question prompts.
 Retreat participants will be selected based on our assessment of each applicant’s progress, difficulties, and on our experience of who will benefit the most from our approach.

 Questions?
 Email OWRC (firstname.lastname@example.org)